apilayer/currencylayer-API/docs/features.md

     & date = 2005-02-01
 ```

-Please be aware that Exchange Rate Data for certain currencies may not be available for each requested day (e.g. Bitcoin was introduced in 2009).
+Please be aware that Exchange Rate data for certain currencies may not be available for each requested day (e.g. Bitcoin was only introduced in 2009).

 ## Requesting Specific Currencies (available to all users)